Here you can learn about the basic features of building Experiments in Gorilla by exploring the list of questions on the left.

 The Number of Participants who have exited the node

 In the Data Tab of the Experiment Builder, you can download a CSV file which contains all the above information for each node in your experiment in an Attrition Report.
-Click the 'Download CONSORT Data' button to download this report:
+You will need to follow slightly different steps depending on whether you’re using New Experiment Builder or Classic Experiment Builder.

-Your experiment Data page allows you to download data from the various Task and Questionnaire Nodes of your experiment in the form of a metrics spreadsheet.
+The Data tab of the Experiment Builder allows you to download data from the various Task and Questionnaire Nodes of your experiment in the form of a spreadsheet.

 Data that is saved to the Store is data collected from the participant's responses that can be used to alter the experiment (in real time), depending on their responses.
 Essentially, saving data to the Store is information you can ’carry’ from one part of your task or questionnaire to others within the same experiment.